World War II in Yugoslav Macedonia: ASNOM

 In spite of Tito's hopes to the contrary, the presiding committee of ASNOM was dominated by elements that were not known for their pro-Yugoslav sentiments.
 To the displeasure of those preferring joining the Yugoslav Socialist Federation, Metodija Andonov-Čento was elected president and Panko Brashnarov (former member of IMRO) vice-president.
 The assembly tried to secure as much independence as possible for Yugoslav Macedonia and gave priority to the unification of the three parts of Macedonia.
-Several sources state that Chento had made plans for creating an independent Macedonia which would be backed by the USA.
+Several sources state that Čento had made plans for creating an independent Macedonia which would be backed by the US.

-А manifesto was written outlining the future plans of ASNOM for an independent Macedonian state and declaring the Macedonian language as the official language of Macedonia.

-ASNOM was the governing body of Macedonia from its formation until the end of World War II.
+ASNOM was the governing body of Macedonia from its formation until April 1945.

 "Maximalists" and "Minimalists"

 The Manifesto of ASNOM eventually became a compromise between the "maximalists" and the "minimalists" – the unification of the Macedonian people was discussed and propagandized but the decision was ultimately reached that Vardar Macedonia would become a part of the new Communist Yugoslavia.

 The proponents of the "maximalist" line were in favor of the creation of an independent United Macedonian state which would have ties with Yugoslavia, but not necessarily inclusion in a Yugoslav Federation.
 Proponents of this option included Metodija Andonov-Čento, as well as prominent figures of the former IMRO (United) such as Pavel Shatev, Panko Brashnarov, and others.
 They saw joining Yugoslavia as a form of Serbian dominance over Macedonia, and preferred membership in a Balkan Federation or else complete independence.
 Proponents of the "minimalist" line were also for the creation of a Macedonian state, but within the Yugoslavian federation.

 These differences were visible in the ASNOM discussions, but they especially came into the open after the final liberation of Macedonia.
 It must be added that both "maximalist" and "minimalist" lines within the National Liberation Movement in Vardar Macedonia supported the existence of a separate Macedonian identity and were in favor of the creation of a separate state in which the Macedonian people would have their homeland.
 The greatest difference between the two lines was whether Macedonia should join Yugoslavia, or exist as an independent country.